 Quiet quitting started as a trend on social media as an attempt to counterbalance the hustle culture and the urge to be available for work 24/7 only to become a burning topic in the business world.

-What Is Quiet Quitting and How Managers Should Look at This Phenomenon
+How Should Managers Should Look at This Phenomenon?

 Quiet quitting is employees’ tendency to complete tasks strictly within their job description, trying to preserve a fragile work/life balance.
 While this is a justifiable coping mechanism, it can cause numerous issues affecting employee engagement.